 Field Archaeology Unit (FAU) has launched an archaeological excavation at a location of the village Udaranchamadama of the Ranchamadama Grama Niladhari’s division of the Embilipitiya Divisional Secretariat in Ratnapura District.
-The excavation was conducted for a period of six weeks (with effect) from 18th August 2009.
-Excavation team consisted of 7 archaeology graduates from the University of Kelaniya and 2 final year students from the University of Peradeniya.
+The Udaranchamadama excavation was conducted for a period of six weeks (with effect) from 18th August 2009.
+The excavation team consisted of 7 archaeology graduates from the University of Kelaniya and 2 final year students from the University of Peradeniya.

 Excavations in the year 2009 were based on two specific objectives i.e;

 (b).
-To provide a chronology to the origin and the development of the proto historic culture in the Udawalava ‘climatic corridor’ related to the evidence initially unearthed at the Ranchamadama canoe burial site.
+To provide a chronology to the origin and the development of the protohistoric culture in the Udawalava ‘climatic corridor’ related to the evidence initially unearthed at the Ranchamadama canoe burial site.

-This season of excavations was considered as an extension of the series of field surveys conducted by the PGIAR since 2006 with an objective of investigating the Proto historic cultural developments in the upper Walave river basin.
+This season of excavations was considered as an extension of the series of field surveys conducted by the PGIAR since 2006 with the objective of investigating the Protohistoric cultural developments in the upper Walave river basin.
 The first intensive field survey was carried out at Valamkatuyaya mound (Somadeva et al 2008) and it has provided influential insights which are useful to proceed further to meet the research objectives of the project.
 The results produced from the Galpaya survey had highlighted the necessity of a formulation of a broad hypothesis upon the development of late prehistory in the area.

-In 2007, fieldwork of the project was expanded further north and (it was selected) the canoe burial site (CBS) situated in the Ranchamadama government school premises was selected for scrutinized observations.
-6 burial canoes and two pit-burials were unearthed during a period of 6 weeks.
+In 2007, fieldwork of the project was expanded further north, and (it was selected) the canoe burial site (CBS) situated in the Ranchamadama government school premises was selected for scrutinized observations.
+6 burial canoes and two pit burials were unearthed during a period of 6 weeks.
 Fragments of more than 40 earthenware vessels, which contained human corporeal remains (ash) together with finely made quartz implements that were interned in the funerary urns, were excavated.
-The artifacts association revealed was extremely suggestive that the local hunter-gatherers and the early farmers played a vital participatory role in the mid second millennium BCE.
+The artifacts association revealed was extremely suggestive that the local hunter-gatherers and the early farmers played a vital participatory role in the mid-second millennium BCE.
 A need of the identification of the location of the settlement site of the people who used the cemetery was achieved through the fieldwork of the year 2007.
-The low height mountains situated in the surrounding area of the cemetery, which was the only possible terrain for human occupation in the past, had been thoroughly investigated during the same year.
+The low-height mountains situated in the surrounding area of the cemetery, which was the only possible terrain for human occupation in the past, had been thoroughly investigated during the same year.
 Two important locations were identified as (a). an ancient grain processing locale (at the summit of the low height mountain called tala kanda) and (b). an ancient village settlement (in the village Uda Ranchamadama).

-Both the materials collected and excavated from Galpaya and CBS was a compulsion to search for a settlement site, unlike the disturbed one at Galpaya, in the surrounding area of the CBS in order to investigate the developmental phases and the chrono-stratigraphy of such a development.
+Both the materials collected and excavated from Galpaya and CBS were a compulsion to search for a settlement site, unlike the disturbed one at Galpaya, in the surrounding area of the CBS in order to investigate the developmental phases and the chrono-stratigraphy of such a development.
 On the basis of this requirement, a location identified as an ancient settlement site in the village Uda Ranchamadama in the year 2007 was selected for a trails excavation in the year 2009.

 The location selected for the excavation (N 6 23 05.5, E 80 46 00) is situated in the village Uda Rancamadama..
 It is on the summit of a low height mountain about 2000 feet above the surrounding plain of Uda Walave.
 Uda Ranchamadama alias Udahagoda as the it is known to the villagers, was the only location that is situated at such a high elevation in the area that had a hamlet in the late 19th century and the early 20th century.
 A dense scattering of ancient potsherds even including the BRW suggest that the history of the settlements on the summit of this hillock was not a recent occurrence but it could be extended to at least far back as the early first millennium CE.